Congressionally Directed Medical Research Programs (CDMRP) -- Melanoma Research Program -- Mid-Career Accelerator Award

 To be named as the PI on the application, the investigator must:

-• Be at the level of Assistant or Associate Professor (or equivalent). ○ Note: Instructors and Full Professors (or equivalents) are not eligible.
+• Be at the level of Assistant or Associate Professor (or equivalent). ○ Instructors and Full Professors (or equivalents) are NOT eligible.

 • Be at least 7 years from their first faculty-level appointment at the time of application submission.

-• Be able to demonstrate receipt of at least one peer-reviewed extramural funding award.
+• Be able to demonstrate previous receipt of at least one peer-reviewed extramural source of funding.

 An investigator may be named on only one MCAA application as a PI.